edwardhotchkiss/subdomain/README.md

 ```

 ## Options
-You can pass any of these options to the function returned by `require('subdomain')`
+You can pass any of these options to the function returned by `require('subdomain')`:

 Option      | Default Value    | Description
 ------------|------------------|------------